petrpavlis123/Plutonication/README.md

 ```

 #### Plutonication Qr PopUp
-You can use the Qr PopUp like this:
+You can use the Qr PopUp like this in a reactjs application:
 ```javascript
 export default function App() {
   return (